jayl940712/mingjieliu.github.io/_pages/cv.md

 [PDF](/files/resume.pdf){: .btn}

-## Keren Zhu
+## Mingjie Liu
 {: .text-center}
 Ph.D.
 Student,  Department of Electrical and Computer Engineering {: .text-center}
-University of Texas at Austin,  Austin, TX 78712
+The University of Texas at Austin,  Austin, TX 78712 {: .text-center}
-{: .text-center}

 Education
 ------
-* Ph.D. in University of Texas at Austin, Texas, US, 2022 (expected)
+* Ph.D. in University of Texas at Austin, Texas, US, In Progress
+* M.S. in University of Michigan, Ann Arbor, MI, US, 2018
-* B.S. in University of Wisconsin-Madison, Madison, WI, 2016
+* B.S. in Peking University, Beijing, CN, 2016

 Work experience
 ------
-* University of Texas at Austin (Jan 2019 - Present)
+* The University of Texas at Austin (Jan 2019 - Present)
-  * University of Texas at Austin, Austin, TX
+  * Research Assistant at UTDA

-* Apple (May 2018 - Aug 2018)
+* Micron Technology (May 2018 - Aug 2018)
-  * Physical Design Intern, Austin, TX
+  * Design Engineer Intern